clairemariec/clairemariec/README.md

 ## Languages

 ### JavaScript
-I am currently learning more about javascript and JSON to more effectively use the tools I am working with and have a rough understanding of HTML and CSS to go with this.
+I am currently learning more about JavaScript and JSON to more effectively use the tools I am working with and have a rough understanding of HTML and CSS to go with this along with familiarising myself with TypeScript.

 ## Examples of my work